This blog focuses primarily on aspects of parliamentary procedure, parliamentary government in general and politics in a very general sense.

 Who is Radical Centrist?

-I know there have been many examples of people blogging under pseudonyms, who made certain claims as to what they did in real life and who they were connected to, and where then exposed to be complete fakes (see for example the Lord Credo saga).
+I know there have been many examples of people blogging under pseudonyms, who made certain claims as to what they did in real life and who they were connected to, and where then exposed to be complete fakes.
 This somehow puts everyone using a pseudonym under a haze of suspicion.

 I regularly monitor the keyword search activity that leads people to this blog.
 On occasion, if I notice many people seem to be looking for specific information on a given topic, I will write a post addressing that issue.
 If there is an aspect of parliamentary procedure or parliamentary government that you find confusing and would like me to write about, please use the contact form.
 I’m not an expert, but I do have amazing resources at my disposal.

 The great Big Ben image used in the blog’s header can be found here.
 It’s a piece of vector art by someone named Tom, which is available for download.